-Many have heard the phrase “4th Industrial Revolution” before and we have talked about one of the main goals in our last blog, namely “Collecting and Analyzing Data”.
+Many have heard the phrase “4th Industrial Revolution” before and we have talked about one of the main goals in our last blog, namely “Collecting Data is Not the Goal”.
 Now we want to address the concept of “The Internet of Things” which is picking up pace at a very high rate.

 The Internet of Things (IoT) is everywhere you turn, devices ranging from the simple (smart doorbell) to the complex (shipment tracking system with multiple sensors) are connected by a sophisticated network that uploads information to the internet and securely routes it to companies worldwide.
 Data is moved seamlessly from point to point.
 The IoT promises to revolutionize supply chain management and manufacturing operations!
 Actionable data for every task will be delivered timely to all who need to know.